Editor's Note: This post was originally published in May 2022 and has been completely revamped and updated for accuracy and comprehensiveness.

 Take reusable wipes on family days out

-Make up a plastic/ leak proof (Tupperware) box with reusable wipes soaked in a gentle, natural hand cleaner – like this one VIDEO) made from Castile soap and essential oils and keep with you when out with the family.
+Make up a plastic/ leak proof (Tupperware) box with reusable wipes soaked in a gentle, natural hand cleaner – like these made with tee tree and lemon oils- made from Castile soap and essential oils and keep with you when out with the family.
 After building your den, you’ll want to wash your hands before you picnic.
 Save money on disposable plastic wipes that cause problems with their disposal.

 RETHINK YOUR SHOPPING HABITS